VieVaWaldi/VieVaWaldi/README.md

 ### tl;dr me

-I love to build everything and i love it even more to combine that with AI, especially RL.
+I love to build and i love it even more to combine that with AI, especially RL.
 Currently working as a Freelancer and writing my master thesis at the FSU Jena.

 ### GitHub Stats